Find Your Perfect Eyewear

 Other high-quality materials

 FAVR is not only limited to 3D-printed eyewear.
 A wide range of other materials offer significant advantages in the design and manufacturing of premium eyewear.
 Therefore, get inspired and find out more before deciding on the best material for your needs.
-Helpful stories include our article on the best Titanium Frames, on the Best Wood Eyewear or for instance the best horn eyewear frames.
+Helpful stories include our article on the best titanium frames, on the best wood eyewear or for instance the best horn eyewear frames.
+Also use FAVR to check out the latest frames from countries like Japan, Germany or France or to look for the best red eyewear frames from premium brands.

 Photography, header photo: